-- The Cisco Unified Presence server collects information about the user’s availability and communication capabilities and provides this information to user viewers as an indication of their status.
+- The Cisco Unified Presence server collects information about the user’s availability and communication capabilities and provides this information to user viewers to indicate their status.
 The user’s communication device availability is included in the status information.
-The user may, for example, be available via telephone, video, web or video conferencing.
+The user may, for example, be available via telephone, video, web, or video conferencing.

-- Endpoint layer: the endpoint layer provides the user with applications that are either a Cisco IP Phone, a software-based PC, or a communication client or a video device.
-Skinny Client Control Protocol( SCCP)( H.323), MGCP and SIP-supported by Cisco UC provides multi-protocol support.
+- Endpoint layer: the endpoint layer provides the user with applications that are either a Cisco IP Phone, a software-based PC, or a communication client, or a video device.
+Skinny Client Control Protocol( SCCP)( H.323), MGCP, and SIP-supported by Cisco UC provide multi-protocol support.

 Cisco UC Network

-The Cisco UC system provides a fully integrated voice, video, and data communications, converging over a single network infrastructure using standard protocols.
-As demonstrated by the network’s topology, the Cisco UC system offers unparalleled performance and abilities to respond to current and emerging communication needs in the corporate environment
+The Cisco UC system provides fully integrated voice, video, and data communications, converging over a single network infrastructure using standard protocols.
+As demonstrated by the network’s topology, the Cisco UC system offers unparalleled performance and abilities to respond to current and emerging communication needs in the corporate environment.

-The UC product suite of Cisco is designed for optimizing functionality, reducing the requirements for configuration and maintenance and for interoperability with many different applications.
-This feature ensures that the quality, QoS and security are highly available.
+The UC product suite of Cisco is designed to optimize functionality, reduce the requirements for configuration and maintenance, and interoperability with many different applications.
+This feature ensures that quality, QoS, and security are highly available.

-- Customer contact center: The products of the Cisco Unified Contact Center combine strategy and architecture to revolutionize telephone settings.
+- Customer contact center: The Cisco Unified Contact Center products combine strategy and architecture to revolutionize telephone settings.
 By enabling organizations to draw services from a broader range of resources, the Cisco Unified Contact Center promotes effective and efficient customer communications across large networks.
 These resources include access to a large pool of agents and various communication channels and tools for customer support.

-- Video Telephony: The products Cisco Unified Video Advantage enable the use of the same IP network and call processing agent as Cisco UC in real-time video communication and collaboration.
+- Video Telephony: The products Cisco Unified Video Advantage enable using the same IP network and call processing agent as Cisco UC in real-time video communication and collaboration.
 No special end-user training is required for Cisco Unified Video Advantage.
 Cisco Unified Video Advantage video calling is as simple as dialing a telephone number.

 Functions of CUCM

 CUCM extends business telephone and packet network device functions.
 CUCM Cisco IP Telephony devices, media processing devices, VoIP gateways, and multimedia applications include these telephony network devices.
-Additional services in the field of data, voice, and videos, such as converged messaging, multimedia conference, collaborative contact centers, and interactive multimedia response systems, interact via CUCM application programming interface (API) and IP-telephony solution.
+Additional services in data, voice, and videos, such as converged messaging, multimedia conferences, collaborative contact centers, and interactive multimedia response systems, interact via CUCM application programming interface (API) and IP-telephony solution.

 - Administration of the dial plan: the dial plan is a set of configurable lists for call routing that CUCM uses.
-All calls are digitally analyzed by CUCM.
+CUCM digitally analyzes all calls.
 Users can create scalable dial plans through CUCM.